Chris Chester (American football): Early life

-Chester was also and a second-team All-league pick in basketball as a junior and a first-team All-league in the discus and shot put as a junior.
+Chester was also a second-team All-league pick in basketball as a junior and a first-team All-league in the discus and shot put as a junior.

 Chester was ranked as the eighth best tight end in the nation by Rivals.com.

 College career

 Chester played college football at the University of Oklahoma.
 For the first three years, he played as a tight end for the Sooners, but switched over to being an offensive lineman in his senior year.
 He graduated from the University of Oklahoma with a degree in political science in 2006.